kamron/smstest/README.md

 smstest
 =======

-A little html file that I use to test out my TWiML apps.
+A little html file that I use to test out my TWiML sms apps.